woocommerce/woocommerce/plugins/woocommerce-blocks/docs/internal-developers/testing/smoke-testing.md

 </details>

-### 2. Create a page with the Products block, and filter blocks, setup to test that functionality in isolation.
+### 2. Create a page with the Product Collection block, and filter blocks, setup to test that functionality in isolation.
 Using the columns block here too is a good idea to keep things organized

 <details>
 <summary>You can copy and paste (<kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>V</kbd>) the following code into a new page to add all the blocks (click):</summary>